BISC’s Declaration of Equity and Accountability

 Yes!
 BISC’s DoE Toolkit helps to develop specific practices to collectively build alignment around.

-The DoE Toolkit serves as the guide to resources and examples of concrete practices, strategies, and tactics for disrupting race, power, and privilege dynamics.
+The DoE Toolkit serves as a guide to resources and examples of concrete practices, strategies, and tactics for disrupting race, power, and privilege dynamics.

 It’s important to note that the DoE coincides with the principles and practices of the 360 Ballot Measure Lifecycle.
-These tools must be integrated together in order for transformational campaign strategy to be operationalized.
-To learn more about the DoE toolkit and talk about how your campaign can get started, contact BISC’s Director of Strategic Partnerships, Mila Al-Ayoubi, at [email protected].
+These tools must be integrated for a transformational campaign strategy to be operationalized.
+To learn more about the DoE toolkit and talk about how your campaign can get started, contact BISC’s Director of Strategic Partnerships, Adam Snipes, at [email protected]